How to make Amazon Alexa Routines – smart home automation made easy

-Whether you want to turn off everything as you leave your home, or set your home up perfectly for a movie night, we’ll show you how to build your own Routines.
+Whether you want to turn off everything as you leave your home, or set up your home perfectly for a movie night, we’ll show you how to build your own routines.
 Since Alexa works in the cloud, these instructions apply for all devices, including the Echo, Echo Spot, Echo Show and Echo Dot.

 Before you start, you’ll need to have added any smart home devices that you want to control to your Amazon Alexa account.

-1. Create a new Routine
+1. Create a new routine